Cordoba de la Nueva Andalucia

 - Outside of the city There are lots one can do having as a base Cordoba city.
 From nature and landscapes, to cities, towns and villages where time seems to have stood still.
 But to mention some of the most beautiful and historical, these would the Jesuit Estancias.

 -Estancia Alta Gracia One of the largest and most complete of the Jesuistic sites.
 Located 37 kilometres southwest of downtown Cordoba, it should be included on anyone’s visit to Cordoba itself.
 Listed on its own as an UNESCO World Heritage Site.
-The easiest way to get there is by bus, with frequencies of every few minutes and prices between 125 to 135 ARS.
+The easiest way to get there is by bus, with frequencies of every few minutes at the cost of 280 Pesos return.

 -Estancia Caroya 54 kilometres north of Cordoba’s city centre.
 It was the very first created, back in 1616